This function performs the cross-multiplication necessary

 Here, the basis dimension of the smoothed term

-is chosen based on the number of unique GPS coordinates in coords
+is chosen based on the number of unique GPS coordinates in coords.

-, then this number is used.
+If this number is less than 100, then this number is used.
 If the number of

-unique coordiantes is more than 100
+unique coordiantes is more than 100, a value of 100 is used

 (this parameter needs to be large in order to ensure enough degrees of freedom